zmaril/d3.js-boilerplate/readme.md

 Tralfamadore needs more pull requests!

-### Current TODOS
+### Current Major TODOS
 * Try to scale MathJax down some.
 It's huge.
-Only the SVG components are used, so everything else can fall away.
+Only the SVG components are used, so everything else can fall away. _This will be moved to the MathJax branch once it gets made.
+But the files do slow down cloning, and thus the point of the project, pretty hard most of the time._
 * Add in more branches
 * Get a website set up to view all this all pretty like.
 Use [sandcastle](https://github.com/Khan/sandcastle).

+Check each branch for more specific items.

 ## License